Peter Marsh Chase: runner-by-runner guide and tip

 On the minus side, they were not strong editions of either race, with a 9lb hike for the latter success, gained at the expense of two other finishers, looking punitive.

 Before those victories, he was in the thick of the action here at Haydock only to stumble and unseated his rider.
-The chestnut is a good jumper and just got unlucky that day, but he is 20lb higher for his return visit.
+The chestnut just got unlucky that day, but he is 20lb higher for his return visit.

 The ante-post favourite will need another career-best to keep up his winning spree but he represents a yard that has landed this prize five times this century and you leave him out of your calculations at your peril.